 Additionally, many kitchens have adapted to the pandemic by requiring cooks to wear gloves while handling food and by routinely checking employees for fevers and other symptoms of the virus.

 Wash your hands and throw away takeout containers

-Though your food itself may be safe, the coronavirus is known to survive for a day on cardboard, and up to three days on some plastics.
+Though your food itself may be safe, the coronavirus originally was thought to survive for a day on cardboard and up to three days on some plastics.
+But transmission through a surface has been debunked.
 Current recommendations advise to keep sanitizing chemicals away from food and food packaging, but to thoroughly wash hands after handling it.
 You may also want to take extra precautions and store any uneaten food in your own glass or Tupperware.
 It also goes without saying that you should be washing your hands before and after eating, regardless of where the food came from.

 Dr. Gabriela Andujar Vazquez, an infectious disease specialist at Tufts Medical Center, encourages customers to toss the packaging your food comes in, especially if it’s plastic.
 “While the hope is that workers are wearing gloves and not coughing or sneezing anywhere near the food they’re packing, there’s no guarantee,” she said.